 What does “youkoso” mean in Japanese?

-Japanese people say “youkoso” when they welcome guests politely.
+Japanese native speakers say “youkoso” to welcome guests politely.
 So, it means more or less ‘welcome’ in Japanese.
-Its usage and meaning are very simple and clear, I think.
-In this blog post, however, I will explain this phrase in detail based on its components.
+Perhaps, some Japanese learners know this word as it is sometimes used in Japanese movies, songs, novels, manga, anime, and the like.
+In this blog post, however, I will explain this word in detail based on its grammatical components.
 And also, I will explain how to use it through example sentences.
-My explanations would help Japanese learners to understand “youkoso” more clearly.
+My explanations would help Japanese learners understand “youkoso” more clearly.
 Then, let’s get started!

 Contents